Viking Raids: The Art of Swift Terror

 Skirmishes and Land Battles: Discipline in the Shield Wall

 Commanding the shield wall required deep trust and discipline.
 The leaders (jarls or kings) typically fought in the center, where the line was strongest.
 The two main types of offensive tactics used from this formation were the svinfylking (swine array) and the hamalt fylking (boar snout).
-In the swine array, he warrior's formation angled sharply forward at its center, like a boar's snout, to pierce the enemy line and break their cohesion.
+In the swine array, the warrior's formation angled sharply forward at its center, like a boar's snout, to pierce the enemy line and break their cohesion.
 The hamalt formation was a wedge designed to split an opposing shield wall by concentrating force.
 Both required precise timing and coordination to avoid exposing flanks.
+The shield wall could also adopt a crescent shape to envelop an enemy vanguard, a tactic used at the Battle of Fyrisvellir (c.
+985).

 Examples of Set-Piece Battles

 The Battle of Stamford Bridge (1066) demonstrated the weakness of the shield wall when outflanked or when morale broke.
 The Norse army failed to deploy a proper wall against the English infantry charge, and their force disintegrated.
 In contrast, the Battle of Fyrisvellir (c.
 985) showcased how a well-led shield wall could annihilate a larger force through endurance.
-In set-piece battles, Viking commanders also deployed their best berserkers or Ulfhednar (wolf-warriors) as shock troops to smash weak points in the enemy line.
+At the Battle of Maldon (991), the English Earl Byrhtnoth made a fatal error by allowing Vikings to cross a causeway unopposed; once the Norse formed a shield wall on firm ground, their disciplined formation defeated the English.
+Another key engagement was the Battle of Stiklestad (1030), where King Olaf Haraldsson’s smaller force used a shield wall to resist a larger army, though they ultimately lost the battle, Olaf became a saint, and his tactics influenced later Norwegian military reforms.

 Use of Archers and Cavalry

 While the shield wall was the core of Viking infantry, archers played a supporting role.
 Bows were used to soften enemy formations before the clash, and the famous horse archers of the Varangians—Viking mercenaries who served the Byzantine Empire—sometimes fought on horseback.
 However, pure Viking armies from Scandinavia rarely fielded large cavalry themselves; they relied on ships and foot mobility.
 When facing mounted opponents, they adapted by forming a deep shield wall that could resist a charge, sometimes digging pole-like stakes into the ground.
-The Battle of Maldon (991) saw the English Earl Byrhtnoth foolishly allowing a Viking army to cross a causeway and form a shield wall—a tactical error that led to his defeat and the famous poem "The Battle of Maldon."
+In the Battle of Ashdown (871), King Alfred of Wessex used a shield wall to hold off the Great Heathen Army, but the Vikings often countered by drawing out enemy infantry onto unfavorable ground, using their own mobility.
+Archers and slingers were stationed behind the wall to harass the enemy, and javelins were thrown just before the shield wall clashed.

 Defensive Strategies: Fortifications and Psychological Warfare